๐ŸฅผOrganic Chemistry

 Wilkinson's Catalyst

-• RhCl(PPh3)3\text{RhCl(PPh}_3\text{)}_3—a rhodium(I) complex that catalyzes homogeneous hydrogenation of alkenes and alkynes
+• RhCl(PPh3)3\text{RhCl(PPh}_3\text{)}_3, a rhodium(I) complex that catalyzes homogeneous hydrogenation of alkenes and alkynes.

-• Operates under mild conditions (room temperature, 1 atm H2\text{H}_2) with excellent selectivity for less hindered double bonds
+• Operates under mild conditions (room temperature, 1 atm H2\text{H}_2) with excellent selectivity for less sterically hindered double bonds.
+More substituted alkenes react more slowly, so you can selectively reduce one double bond over another.

-• Mechanism involves oxidative addition of H2\text{H}_2 to rhodium, followed by alkene coordination, insertion, and reductive elimination
+• Mechanism involves dissociation of one PPh3\text{PPh}_3 ligand, oxidative addition of H2\text{H}_2 to rhodium, alkene coordination, migratory insertion, and reductive elimination to deliver the alkane and regenerate the catalyst.

 Polymerization Catalysts